Why Japan's Engineering Managers Burn Out: Three Separations You Must Make in the AI Era

 Institutional change takes time.
 In parallel, an EM can embed the three separations into daily behavior.

-Train yourself, deliberately, in delegating to AI agents, reviewing their output, and evaluating task-relevant maturity.
-This isn’t required because you’re an EM; it’s required because every working professional needs it in the AI era, and it directly compounds your market value as an engineer.
+Train yourself, as an individual, in delegating to AI agents, reviewing their output, and evaluating task-relevant maturity.
 Shifting your IC component from “writing code directly” to “designing for AI delegation and reviewing output” lets you maintain your IC share while staying technically engaged.

 Practicing Separation 2 (domain): use the five-factor matrix as a triage tool